On 27 January 1945, Soviet soldiers liberated Auschwitz-Birkenau, the largest Nazi concentration and extermination camp.

 As Soviet forces approached the camp, the Nazis killed several thousand prisoners, and began evacuating others from the camps, forcing them to go on gruelling death marches.

-Auschwitz-Birkenau has become a symbol of the horror of industrialised murder,

-	and what can happen when hatred is left unchecked.
+Auschwitz-Birkenau has become a symbol of the horror of industrialised murder, and what can happen when hatred is left unchecked.

-	Today, we commemorate Holocaust Memorial Day (HMD) on the anniversary of the

-	liberation of this camp.
-We remember all the victims of the Holocaust and Nazi

-	persecution, and those killed in subsequent genocides in Cambodia, Rwanda,

-	Bosnia and Darfur.
+Today, we commemorate Holocaust Memorial Day (HMD) on the anniversary of the liberation of this camp.
+We remember all the victims of the Holocaust and Nazi persecution of other groups, and those killed in subsequent genocides in Cambodia, Rwanda, Bosnia and Darfur.